 - A good web site has integrated SEO to help people find you.

-We know how to use keywords to your advantage and to anticipate how people type into search engines what they’re looking for so that your site comes up as an answer.
+We know how to use single and long-tail keywords to your advantage, and how to anticipate how people type into search engines what they’re looking for, so that your site comes up as an answer.
 We don’t just use keywords in plugin forms; we work them into the copywriting and into the metadata for images, graphs and animations.
 Search engines love our sites!

 - A good web site is customized to stand out from competitors uniquely.